top of page

 Uses of bentonite clay

-Bentonite clay is commonly used in soap and face masks for its skincare benefits.
+Bentonite clay is commonly used in soaps and face masks for its skincare benefits.
 In soap, bentonite clay can help to cleanse the skin and remove impurities, while also providing a range of minerals to nourish and support the skin's natural healing processes.
-In face masks, bentonite clay can be applied to the skin and left to dry, which can help to draw out oils and toxins from the pores.
+In masks, bentonite clay helps to draw out oils and toxins from the pores.
 It can then be rinsed off to reveal clean, radiant skin.

 Bentonite clay: frequently asked questions